Article by Patti Barker Kierys

 Though this method works for me, it does not have to be exactly the same for you.
 If you have other beliefs to add, such as prayer, angels and spirit guides do not hesitate to alter the steps to include them in your creation.
 Let them enhance your process.

 The above method will work for any area of the arts you enjoy or wish to try.
 In addition to what has been mentioned, it can be expanded to include writing, dance, theater, and gardening.
 No matter the activity the flow of Reiki energy will be a positive addition to the creative process.
 I am always pleasantly surprised by the results.

 We are different as individuals and, therefore, our creative Reiki experience will be unique as we travel our life’s path.
 I have learned when I set an intention and allow Reiki to flow, the end result usually is exactly as it should be.
 The secret is to have a creative path to travel.
 Take time from your hectic, daily life to allow yourself to find it.

 May the path you choose be filled with love, peace, and happiness.

 Patti Barker Kierys is a Reiki Master-Teacher, artist and author.
 She is trained in all levels of Usui Reiki and is certified in Ligtharian Reiki I and II.
-She has been practicing Reiki for over eighteen years.
+She has been practicing Reiki for almost twenty years.
+She is a lifetime member of the Reiki Healing Association.
 Upon retiring after 45 years in the legal field and as a Senior Paralegal, she decided to expand the Reiki experience to the next level.
 In 2014, she formed The Art of Reiki and offers training in Reiki as well as individual Reiki sessions.

-Patti can be reached at her e-mail address email@example.com and on Facebook – Patti Barker Kierys
+Patti can be reached at firstname.lastname@example.org and on Facebook – Patti Barker Kierys